 What’s the Barclaycard Arrival Plus™ World Elite MasterCard® ?

-That said, read my post on how you can call to apply for the same card with a potentially lower spending requirement of $1,000 within 3 months.
+That said, read my post on how you can call to apply for the same card with a potentially lower spending requirement of $1,000 within the 1st 3 months of account opening.
 I don’t get a commission for the offer with the lower spending requirement, but it could be useful for you!

 Will I Lose my Miles & Points if I Cancel a Card?